 Hawthorns Hall was a unique part of Keele Life - that short walk to campus made it a world apart with its own culture and vibe.

-A Hawthorns Farewell was held on Saturday 14th October 2017 and over 350 Thorners came "home" to celebrate Hawthorns' life.
-A Super Big Thank You to Simon Hickie (1977) for creating this Gallery of Photos of every corner of Hawthorns for posterity and for the archives:
+A Hawthorns Farewell was held on Saturday 14 October 2017 and over 350 Thorners came "home" to celebrate Hawthorns' life.
+A big thank you to Simon Hickie (1977) for creating this gallery of photos of every corner of Hawthorns for posterity and for the archives.

 "This is rather a nice little video.
-I never lived there myself, but obviously I knew a number of people who did.
+I never lived there myself, but obviously, I knew a number of people who did.
 The place looks very similar to how it did in the 1970s!"
-Chris Parkins (1981).
-"No 'C' Block .... pity, all the best people lived there" Philip Peake (1978).

-In December 2017 Hawthorns Hall of residence at Keele University (“Thorns”) will close - and with it over sixty years of history of resident students in the village.
-It all began in 1951 when the university bought the big white Hawthorns House and its grounds to accommodate twelve men students who could not be squeezed into the wartime army huts that comprised the new university’s first residences.
+In December 2017, Hawthorns Hall of residence at Keele University ("Thorns") closed - and with it over sixty years of history of resident students in the village.
+It all began in 1951 when the University bought the big white Hawthorns House and its grounds to accommodate twelve men students who could not be squeezed into the wartime army huts that comprised the new University’s first residences.

-Photo left: Return of the "Originals" - Keith Clement and John Groom visited the Hawthorns again in 2016
+Photo above: Return of the "Originals" - Keith Clement and John Groom visited the Hawthorns again in 2016

 All this changed in the early 1960s.
 A new Hall of Residence with many blocks was built on the site and an extensive general block provided both a refectory and many rooms for student use; there was even a sewing room and a full sized billiard room.
 This new complex was presided over by Iolo Roberts and Eileen Lake.
 The student blocks were strictly separated by gender with men in blocks A to F and the women in the blocks behind.
 The mid-1960s saw the great student protests against the “hours rules” where male and female were segregated overnight in observance of the current age of majority of 21; a rule more honoured in the breach than in the observance.